appliedgeometry/poissongeometry/README.md

     primaryClass={math.DG}
 }

-This work was partially supported by CONACyT, “Programa para un Avance Global e Integrado de la Matemática Mexicana” FORDECYT 265667 and UNAM-DGAPA-PAPIIT-IN104819
+This work was partially supported by the grants “Programa para un Avance Global e Integrado de la Matemática Mexicana” CONACyT FORDECYT 265667 and "Aprendizaje Geométrico Profundo" UNAM-DGAPA-PAPIIT-IN104819.

 <!--
 ## Do not forget.